05063068/rt-backend/README.md

-# movie-api
+# catalog-api
-Core Movie API
+Catalog API

 ## Setup and Build Notes

 ### Configuring JRE
-movie-api requires JRE1.8.
+catalog-api requires JRE1.8.
 If you have multiple JRE's installed you'll need to configure your IDE (Eclipse/IDEA) to use the right one.

 ### Custom Katharsis build
 This project requires a custom build of katharsis-core and katharsis-servlet (1.0.x-FLIXSTER).
 I'm in conversation with the maintainers to do an official PR but until then the pom is wired up by default to use the pre-built custom repo at `https://raw.githubusercontent.com/flixster/mvn-repo/master`.
 No action is necessary to get the build going.